 After much test driving and shopping of mostly used cars we decided that buying a simple new car within our budget might provide better reliability than some more exotic vehicle with 100,000 km on the clock.
 Probably get better gas mileage, as well.

 We bought a 2011 Hyundai Elantra Touring.
-Picture to follow.
+Picture above.

 Just have to figure out where to leave it over the winter when we go south.

 After we finish here in Regina we plan to head back to Meadow Lake and take care of some business like the long overdue replacement of the crown that broke in February and a few other things.

 Then it will be off to Edmonton to take care of some business there and then out to Powell River to Mom`s memorial service and to stay there as long as necessary.
 Probably not very long.
 My sisters, especially Judi, have been cursed by proximity and have dealt with a lot of family matters and aging parent and death issues over the years.
 They probably will have taken care of just about everything by the time we get out there.

 Then it will be back to Meadow Lake to work around our property, finalize plans for our trip to Ireland in August and then prepare the rig to head south this winter.
 I promised to grease the wheel bearings earlier this year so it is not a last minute issue.
 Then there is the small crack that had started in the frame of the rig and discovered just before we headed north.
 The temporary fix held up well, but the first order of business is to do something more permanent with that.
 Then there are the myriad other homestead and building tasks.
 And maybe squeeze in a couple of weeks work and maybe a trip to the Maritimes and maybe.... always more dreams than time.